 We also have material exposure to logistical warehousing, with concentrations in the UK, the US and Japan.
 These modern buildings are experiencing extraordinarily strong levels of tenant demand as 3rd Party Logistics Providers (3PL’s), retailers, e-tailers and wholesalers invest large amounts of capital into modernising their supply chains.

-Our strategy is also invested into modern “A” grade suburban and city-fringe office buildings, which should benefit from de-centralisation and the flexible working dynamic, while CBD high rise buildings as a whole are likely to be a casualty of these trends.
+Our strategy is also invested into modern “A” grade suburban and city-fringe office buildings, which we believe could benefit from de-centralisation and the flexible working dynamic, while CBD high rise buildings as a whole are likely to be a casualty of these trends.
 Our exposures to the office sub-sector are primarily in Tokyo, Western Europe and the West Coast of the US.

 We are also invested into a number of healthcare assets in the US, including seniors housing, private hospitals, medical office buildings and bio-tech laboratories, which are well placed amidst the renewed attention on the ‘fitness for purpose’ of healthcare systems and ongoing demographic change, such as ageing populations.